The views expressed by the host on this program make more sense than anything anybody else happens to be saying for a simple reason.

 McCain's erratic response to this economic crisis does not disqualify him from being president.

-Or does it.
+Or does it?

-I ripped up my talking points, I'm just looking at a reproduction.
+I'm looking at a reproduction.

 So McCain's erotic response, erratic response to this economic crisis does or doesn't disqualify him from being president.

-Here's what Kit Seely wrote.
+Here's what Kit Seeley wrote.

-Just this weekend, McCain vowed to whip Obama's you know what at the debate, and he's indicated he'll be bringing up Bill Ayers to try to distract voters.
+Just this weekend, McCain vowed to whip Obama's you-know-what at the debate, and he's indicated he'll be bringing up Bill Ayers to try to distract voters.

 Talking point.